Chris Brown’s Ex, Ammika Harris, Flaunts Cleavage And Baby Bump Days After Revealing Their Son

 “Muvaaaaaaaaaaaaaa,” another fan chimed in.

-Brown and Harris have been teasing the birth of their baby boy for several months.
+Brown and Harris had been teasing the birth of their baby boy for several months.
 While Brown was overjoyed and immediately wanted to share their son with the world after he was born, Ammika had her reservations.
-A source revealed to Hollywood Life that Ammika was receiving pressure from her social media followers to show the baby and confirm her pregnancy.
-This, however, didn’t sit well with Ammika, as she was having her first child.
+A source revealed to Hollywood Life that Ammika was reportedly receiving pressure from her social media followers to show the baby, and to confirm her pregnancy.
+This didn’t sit well with Ammika.

 “Ammika is not one to be pressured and she has always stood up for herself.
 It got to be frustrating at a time when she is celebrating the most incredible moment of her life.
 Ammika is such a strong woman and she’s all about positivity.
 She simply didn’t want anyone’s negativity to drown out her joy,” a source revealed to the outlet.

 Aeko was born on November 20, 2019.
-The newborn joins Brown’s daughter, Royalty, 5, who Brown shares with Nia Guzman.
+The newborn joins Brown’s daughter, Royalty, 5, whom Brown shares with Nia Guzman.